Hiking the Grand Canyon of Pennsylvania

 Pennsylvania has its own Grand Canyon, located just south of the border with New York state in a beautiful and lush green Tioga National Fo...

 Pennsylvania has its own Grand Canyon, located just south of the border with New York state in a beautiful and lush green Tioga National Forest.
 And even though the Grand Canyon in Arizona is way bigger, longer and deeper, the Grand Canyon of Pennsylvania is nonetheless spectacular and offers arguably the best views in the whole state.
-It's also located way of the beaten path, so you can pretty much have it to yourself.
+It's also located way off the beaten path, so you can pretty much have it to yourself.

 Out of a few ways to see the Grand Canyon of Pennsylvania from the top, the most challenging yet rewarding one is to hike the West Rim trail which runs (surprise!) along the western rim of the canyon.
-Other options include visiting Colton Point State Park or Leonard Harrison State Park which can easily be reached by a car.
+Other options include visiting Colton Point State Park or Leonard Harrison State Park which can easily be reached by car.

 If you want to explore the lower valley of the canyon, your best bet would be to ride a bike on the Pine Creek Rail Trail which runs along the Pine Creek at the bottom of the canyon.
-It's called a "rail trail", because there used to be a railroad which apparently became obsolete once the auto industry had taken over a bulk of passenger and cargo transportation in the US.
+It's called a "rail trail" because there used to be a railroad which apparently became obsolete once the auto industry had taken over a bulk of passenger and cargo transportation in the US.
 The railroad was torn down and the space under the former rails was resurfaced as a multi-purpose trail for hikers, joggers, bikers and akin.

 West Rim trail is linear, so you can hike it from north to south or the other way around - the choice is yours.
 But you'll likely need two cars unless you want to do a return trip.
 You can also choose to hike the entire trail which is 30.5 mile / 49 km long, or just a part of it.
 We decided to hike the first 16 miles / 26 km of the trail from the north and it took us two days to complete a hike.